metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 ### SQS Splitting

-When a queue splitting session starts, the operator changes the target workload to consumer messages from a different, temporary queue created by the operator.
+When a queue splitting session starts, the operator changes the target workload to consume messages from a different, temporary queue created by the operator.
 The operator also creates a temporary queue that the local application reads from.